 Siberian Huskies are considered attentive, athletic and energetic.

-When choosing a puppy, it is helpful to meet the parents to gauge their temperaments.
+So, when choosing a puppy, it is helpful to meet the parents to gauge their temperaments.

-While both breeds have very admirable qualities, they also have their quirks.
+But, while both breeds have very admirable qualities, they also have their quirks.

 Siberian Huskies can be a bit stubborn and independent.